 From here you can change the resolution to something bigger—you can use 1024×768 to make sure you’ve got enough room on the screen to see everything.

-Once you’ve accepted the license agreement, the scan starts immediately.
+Once the application has downloaded and you’ve accepted the license agreement, the scan starts immediately.

 If you need to do some work on your file system, you can easily use the File Manager to get to your files—the nice thing is that it opens up directly into your Windows drive.